Landlord Reference Letter Template

 To write a Reference Letter, it’s essential to include the correct information and to be as accurate as possible.

-Use the following guidelines below to write an effective Landlord Reference Letter
+Use the guidelines below to write an effective Landlord Reference Letter.

 Do’s and Don’ts of a Landlord Recommendation Letter

-There are also pieces of information you should not include in your document, such as accidentally showing bias against an applicant.
+There are some details you should not include in your document, such as accidentally showing bias against an applicant.

-Fair Housing laws prohibit any discrimination against an applicant based on their race, religion, color, national origin, familial status, sex, or disability.
+Fair Housing laws prohibit any discrimination against an applicant based on:

 Review the dos and don'ts of Landlord Recommendation Letters below.